Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

 As a reminder, often, we only hear about the unpleasant stories about wisdom teeth extractions.
 We often don’t hear people saying how easy it was, how they healed quickly, etc.

-I hope this post has given you some insight that what we see on social media is just a snippet of information, and things can be taken out of context.
+I hope this post has given you some insight into what we see on social media, which is just a snippet of information, and things can be taken out of context.
 I am grateful that my patient asked me about pineapple juice because it allowed me to learn more about something that I did not know about earlier.

-Now, I can talk to my patients to guide them to ask their medical professional if they can take bromelain supplements to aid their recovery.
+Now, I can talk to my patients to guide them in asking their medical professional if they can take bromelain supplements to aid their recovery.

 If you are getting your wisdom teeth out soon, I wish you a speedy recovery with minor inflammation!